 It assures that your business will be supported by accurate and reliable data no matter how or where your consumers place orders.

-You’ll be able to better oversee your inventory worldwide by centralizing your orders and inventory data.
+You can better oversee your inventory worldwide by centralizing your orders and inventory data.

-You’ll be able to follow orders from the moment they’re placed, through choosing, packaging, and shipping, and leave comments on their current status.
+You’ll be able to follow orders from the moment they’re placed through choosing, packaging, and shipping and leave comments on their current status.

 You’ll be able to do this not only for your warehouses and businesses but also for warehouses relying on third logistics (3PL) providers and marketplace fulfillment centers such as those managed by Amazon.